OnsieaStudio/OnsieaUtils/README.md

 # OnsieaUtils
-Common sources used by all Onsiea projects (FileUtils, FileShaUtils etc)
+Common sources used by all Onsiea projects (FileUtils, StringUtils etc)